ryanlevee/numbers-to-words/README.md

 <h2>Numbers to Words</h2>

-<p>Simple, recursive Python program that converts integers to their English-written word.</p>
+<p>Simple, recursive Python script that converts integers to their English-written word.</p>

 <h3>To Run:</h3>
 <ol>